 Performance Assessment70% session examination, 30% project; the final grade will be calculated as weighted average of both these elements.
 As a compulsory continuous performance assessment task, the project must be passed on its own.
 The exam might take place at a computer.
 The practical projects are an integral part (60 hours of work, 2 credits) of the course.
 Participation is mandatory.
 Failing the project results in a failing grade for the overall examination of Introduction to Machine Learning (252-0220-00L).
 Students who do not pass the project are required to de-register from the exam and will otherwise be treated as a no show.

-For the final exam, you can bring two A4-pages (i.e. one A4-sheet of paper), either handwritten or 11 point minimum font size.
-No calculators or other aids are allowed.
+For the final exam, you can bring two A4-pages (i.e. one A4-sheet of paper), either handwritten or 11 point minimum font size and a simple, non-programmable calculator.
+No aids are allowed.

 - Marc Peter Deisenroth, A Aldo Faisal, and Cheng Soon Ong Mathematics for Machine Learning Online version